Market view

 Quality before price, in that order.
 We require a business to be genuinely profitable and efficient with capital before we ask whether it is cheap — and when we ask, we use a tougher measure than a headline multiple.

 And the floor before the ceiling: protect the downside so you can act when others cannot.
-It is the single idea all five of them, in their own language, keep returning to.
+It is the single idea all of them, in their own language, keep returning to.

 The market will keep demanding a verdict.
 We would rather keep the posture.
 In genuinely uncertain conditions, it is the only honest response — and, over a full cycle, the more profitable one.